CyberFlameGO/svnpython/Doc/library/sqlite3.rst

 .. seealso::

    http://www.pysqlite.org
-      The pysqlite web page -- sqlite3 is developed externally under the name "pysqlite".
+      The pysqlite web page.

    http://www.sqlite.org
       The SQLite web page; the documentation describes the syntax and the available data types for the supported SQL dialect.

    :pep:`249` - Database API Specification 2.0
       PEP written by Marc-André Lemburg.